julot/sphinxcontrib-dd/README.rst

     +---+

-  To illustrate how the option works in comma separated value, image you have relationship in yaml file like this:
+  To illustrate how the option works in comma separated value, imagine you have relationship in yaml file like this:

   ::